nikhil2050/NextJs_BeginnersGuide/README_NK_TUT.md

 - \- Slower than SSG
 - \- Puts load on server
 - \+ Up to date content
-- Strategies for SSr:
+- Strategies for SSR:
-- 1. Time-based revalidation (Revalidate page after some time using "export const revalidate = 3600")
+  1. Time-based revalidation (Revalidate page after some time using "export const revalidate = 3600")
   2. On-demand revalidation with revalidatePath
   3. On-demand revalidation with revalidateTag
 - Read documentation